 Can I stop being so busy now, please?
 Pretty please?
 Aw, go on… Observant readers will no doubt have noticed a low post count on RISCOSitory since the Southwest Show – a grand total of eight, in fact, including the show report itself, and this year’s April Fool.
 As is often the case, this is […]

+Bringing you the latest yesterday’s last week’s month’s YEAR’s news TODAY!
 Thanks to a previous engagement being cancelled, an unexpectedly free day means I can – finally – root through my archive of possible news and put together a snippets-post of things that really ought to have been reported on before now on RISCOSitory.

+You spin me right round, baby, right round, like a record JPEG baby, right round round round.
 Chris Johnson, well known for a number of applications, in particular the likes of Snapper and SyncDiscs, both of which began life with David Pilling and later taken over by Chris, recently announced version 1.00 of TranJPEG (mirror), […]